eellpp/pubScratchpad/Tech/data_engineering/spark/PysparkQuestions.md

 In general, avoiding shuffle will make your program run faster.
 All shuffle data must be written to disk and then transferred over the network.

+### What is difference between groupByKey and reduceByKey
 -  groupByKey shuffles all the data, which is slow.
 -  reduceByKey shuffles only the results of sub-aggregations in each partition of the data.

 ### Optimizing performance
+### what is pros and cons of having too many partitions
 - use parquet format files for faster read operations
 - not to many small files
 - too few partitions can have some executors being idle.
 Too many partitions will have execessive overhead in managing small tasks (eg 1000 + partitions where each partitions is small data) Eg:  2 million large json objects split across 25K partitions will run v slowly or out of memory vs the same coalesce to 320 wil run very fast.

+too few (causing less concurrency, data skewing and improper resource utilization) or too many (causing task scheduling to take more time than actual execution time) partitions is not good.

+### What is the default partition size in spark
+By default, Spark creates one partition for each block of the file (blocks being 128MB by default in HDFS), but you can also ask for a higher number of partitions by passing a larger value.

 **How to create dataframe with complex datatype columns ?**
 We have to provide a schema